1. Saving Without Investing

 Every dollar saved is money you aren’t investing.
 I encourage millennials to hold no more than 6 to 12 months of their salary in a savings account.
 The goal is to grow your money so you can retire comfortably.
 The only way to do that is by investing.

-2. Overpaying Student Loans
+2. Overpaying Loans After Graduation

-Most graduates have student loans and are stressed about it.
+Most graduates have loans and are stressed about it.
 This shouldn’t be the case, but, unfortunately, some financial experts encourage millennials to be scared of their debt.
 Many encourage them to pay it all off before investing.
 This is a mistake.
 And being scared of student loans is just plain wrong.

 Most of these ‘old experts’ lived during a time where they could work over the summer to pay for college.
 We live in an entirely different time now.
 Prices of everything, including education, have soared.
 Working during the summer now can barely get you enough money to afford a college meal plan (much less pay the tuition).